Tennessee vs. Vanderbilt NCAA Football Odds, Plays and Insights | November 27, 2021

 Over/Under Insights

-- Tennessee and its opponents have combined to put up more than 62.5 points in six of 11 games this season.
+- Tennessee's games this season have gone over 62.5 points six of 11 times.

 - Vanderbilt has combined with its opponents to score more than 62.5 points in two games this season.